samir-plusb/honeybee-1/docs/logging.md

-The default Monolog setup uses the `DefaultProcessor` that adds several system, Agavi and application specific information to the `$extra` array of Monolog to ease debugging in case of critical errors:
+The default Monolog setup uses the `DefaultProcessor` that adds several system, Agavi and application specific information to the `$extra` array of Monolog to ease debugging in case of critical errors.
+This may look something like this:

 ```json
 {